linkdata/rinse/README.md

 `podman run --read-only --rm -d -p 8443:443 --cap-add SYS_ADMIN -v /proc:/newproc:ro -v $HOME:/etc/rinse -v $HOME/certs:/etc/certs ghcr.io/linkdata/rinse`

+## REST API

+The container image will by default start `/usr/bin/rinse`, but it also provides a development version you can use by overriding the entrypoint with `--entrypoint /usr/bin/rinse-devel`.
+This version contains the full Swagger UI.

 ## Process

 First, a temporary directory is created for the job.
 This will be mounted in the